jedisct1/rsign2/Torgap-made-easy.md

 ### What’s the problem bc-torgap is going to solve? <img src="./Images/emoji-2744064_1280.png" alt="Smiley asking questions and being confused" border="0" width="50">

-It is a `DID`, a Decentralized Identifier.
-With an identifier you can, through a `hidden service`, say ‘make verifiable statements about things’, in particular other hidden services, for example: “Hidden service X delivered quality services”
+It is an experimental `DID`, a Decentralized Identifier.
+With an identifier you can, through a `hidden service`, ‘make verifiable statements about things’, in particular other hidden services, for example: “Hidden service X delivered quality services”.
+In addition, you can lookup those verifiable statements in a non-correlatable way.

 ### Wait a minute, ‘hidden service?’, what is that? <img src="./Images/emoji-2744064_1280.png" alt="Smiley asking questions and being confused" border="0" width="50">